al3xandr3/al3xandr3.github.io/_posts/2015-11-01-data-in-a-corporation.md

 category: data
 tags:
   - data
-intro: "Data in a Corporation"
+intro: "The data analyst role inside a business."
 ---

-The data analyst role inside a business.

 ## Baseline

 The necessary baseline:

 ### What is the business about?